 Climb a Lighthouse

 For sweeping ocean views and a history lesson on the way up, climb one of New Jersey’s many historic lighthouses.
-Cape May’s 199 steps provide views of the Atlantic Ocean and the Delaware Bay.
-The Hereford Inlet Lighthouse in North Wildwood is paired with an interesting lighthouse-keeping museum.
-The Sandy Hook lighthouse has been in service since 1764 and has an incredible history as the oldest working lighthouse in the United States.
+Cape May Lighthouse's 199 steps provide views of the Atlantic Ocean and the Delaware Bay.
+The Hereford Inlet Lighthouse in North Wildwood is paired with an interesting lighthouse-keeping museum which has guided tours.
+The Sandy Hook Lighthouse, in service since 1764, has an incredible history as the oldest working lighthouse in the United States.

 Go for a Dip in the Ocean

 While most people prefer to dip their toes in the ocean when the water is warm, thousands of people jump into the bitter-cold winter waters at events throughout the off-season.
 Many beach towns’ Polar Bear Plunge events are fundraisers for various charities and celebrated with after-parties.
-Brigantine’s event is on New Year’s Day, Wildwood’s 2018 plunge will be held on January 13, and Long Beach Island’s plunge is typically Superbowl weekend.
+Brigantine’s festivities are on New Year’s Day and include live music and costume contests, and Long Beach Island’s Super Plunge Sunday is typically Super Bowl weekend.

 In order to draw crowds in the off-season, Jersey Shore towns host several unique events.
-Each spring, Ocean City hosts a “Doo Dah Parade” with marching bands, floats, and a procession of 500 basset hounds.
-The parade is held in coordination with the Mr. Mature America Pageant later that evening at the Ocean City Music Pier, hosted in 2017 by Regis Philbin.
-Long Beach Island’s Chowderfest in the fall is a way to say goodbye to the summer while also sampling chowders from over a dozen local restaurants.
-Also on Long Beach Island is the popular Ship Bottom Christmas Parade and Christmas Craft Show.
+Each spring, Ocean City hosts a “Doo Dah Parade” with marching bands, floats, and a procession of basset hounds.
+Long Beach Island’s Chowderfest in the fall is a way to say goodbye to the summer while also sampling chowders from more than a dozen local restaurants and other participants.
+Also on Long Beach Island is the popular Ship Bottom Christmas Parade.